Editor’s Note: This post was originally published in 2017 and has been updated for accuracy and comprehensiveness.

 Most owners can’t afford a vacation rental without generating some income from the property, so offering short-term rentals enables you to enjoy your dream of owning a vacation home.
 Turning over management of your vacation home to a third party adds even more to the appeal of a owning a property that lets you — and your guests — get away from the hustle and bustle of everyday life.

 Here are 5 things you should know before purchasing your first vacation rental home.

 - For every $100,000 you spend to purchase a vacation home, you should target a yearly rental income of $10,000 to $12,000 if you’re buying it purely as a cash-flow investment.

 - Be sure to research IRS rules regarding tax write-offs for rental properties.
-For example, if you occupy your vacation rental for a certain share of the year — either 10 percent of the days you rent it out or more than 14 days in total, whichever is greater — then you lose many of the tax advantages of owning an investment property.
+If you occupy your vacation rental for a certain share of the year, then you lose many of the tax advantages of owning an investment property.

 - The goal of revenue management is to maximize total reservation value and not nightly rate.
 In other words, a three-night reservation at $400 per night is better than a one-night reservation for $1,000

 - Aside from the popularity and accessibility of a destination, you need to consider the setting.
 For example, a vacation home in the mountains might cost less than a beachfront property, but it might not bring in as much rental revenue.